-Held on 25 April every year, ANZAC Day commemorates the Australian and New Zealand forces landing at Gallipoli.
-This annual event remembers and acknowledges the sacrifice of those who fought in the First World War and all other wars.
-Here is how to pay your respects in Melbourne.
+Held on 25 April, Anzac Day commemorates the landing at Gallipoli by Australian and New Zealand forces in 1915.
+It has evolved to become a day to remember and acknowledge the sacrifice of Australians who served in the First World War and all subsequent conflicts.
+Find out how you can pay your respects in Melbourne on Anzac Day.

 Other ways to pay your respects

 For the first time, the Shrine’s Visitor Centre will open immediately after the Dawn Service so that attendees can visit the Galleries of Remembrance.
 Set in a cathedral-like chamber underneath the Shrine, these galleries feature permanent and special exhibitions such as Resistance: Australians and the European Underground 1939-45, and new exhibition The Korean War 1950-53.